hphelion/documentation/devplatform/devplatform_commercial_install.md

 |Volumes|                 4|
 |Volume Storage (GB)| 160|

-In addition to the quota mentioned above, for every database instance that is created by a user, the necessary resources to create that instance will be deducted from the admin tenant quota.
+In addition to the quotas mentioned above, for every database instance that is created by a user, the necessary resources to create that instance will be deducted from the admin tenant quota.
 The users database service quota will also be affected.

 ### Connect to the Download Service